 What happens if a partner or supervisor at your law firm asks you to do something unethical?
 Can you carry out the requested task?
 Does the fact that your boss asked you to engage in the unethical behavior protect you from possible administrative sanctions?
 What happens if you don’t know that the request was unethical and do it anyway?
 Should or must you report the unethical request to an appropriate party?
 The decisions an attorney must make every day are often laced with ethical dilemmas.
 The choices you make after a superior asks you to do something unethical are no different.
+Adam Burke, a Columbus criminal defense attorney, explains how the Ohio Rules of Professional Conduct apply to these ethics situations.

 The ABA Model Rules of Professional Conduct and the Ohio Rules of Professional Conduct (“ORPC”) both speak directly to this issue.
 However, as with any other ethical issue, certain circumstances may make it difficult to arrive at one specific answer.
 Generally, an attorney is bound by applicable ethics rules “notwithstanding that the lawyer acted at the direction of another person.”
 So, if you work in a law firm and your supervisor directs you to engage in unethical behavior you are still responsible for your own actions.
 If you engage in the unethical behavior you may be guilty of breaching Ohio’s Rules of Professional Conduct.